WayneRocha/js-autorun/README.md

-# auto-run-JS-in-webpage
+# JS Auto Run

-auto run a custom JS script in any web page when opens with webdriver library
+Browser extension that automaticaly run a JS code of your choice in websites